Macoron/gpt4all.unity/README.md

 This is Unity3d bindings for the [gpt4all](https://github.com/nomic-ai/gpt4all).
 It provides high-performance inference of large language models (LLM) running on your local machine.

+> This bindings use outdated version of gpt4all.
+They don't support latest models architectures and quantization.
+Here is a [list of models](#downloading-model-weights) that I have tested.
+For more information [check this issue](https://github.com/Macoron/gpt4all.unity/issues/11).

 **Main features:**
 - Chat-based LLM that can be used for NPCs and virtual assistants
 - Models of different sizes for commercial and non-commercial use